-Single Employer Defined Benefit Plans
+Single Employer Defined Benefit Plan

-The Association also sponsors a single employer defined benefit supplemental retirement plan and offers a FCBA supplemental 401(k) plan for certain key employees.
-These plans are nonqualified; therefore, the associated liabilities are included in the Association's Consolidated Balance Sheets in Other Liabilities.
+The Association also sponsors a single employer defined benefit supplemental retirement plan for certain key employees.
+This plan is nonqualified; therefore, the associated liabilities are included in the Association's Consolidated Balance Sheets in Other Liabilities.